 Other members of the Vincentian Family in Ireland include the Society of St Vincent de Paul, Depaul Ireland, The Daughters of Charity, the Vincentian Fathers, the Holy Faith Sisters and the Vincentian Partnership for Social Justice.

 There is also Vincentian Lay Missionaries USA, whose volunteers often collaborate with ours on overseas missions.
 Both VLM Ireland and VLM USA operate internationally as part of the MISEVI network as well as the worldwide Vincentian Family network.

 VLM is a registered charity in the Republic of Ireland (CHY 17070) and is fully compliant with the Charities Regulatory Authority and the CRO.
 All of our details and accounts are up-to-date with the most recent guidelines.
-You can click here to view our 2016 accounts as submitted to the CRA:
+You can click here to view our most recent accounts as submitted to the CRA:

 Mary Anne Stokes